ppalacios92/ppalacios92/README.md

 I have participated as a speaker at national and international seminars, reviewer, and writer of scientific articles.
 I specialize in workflow through the **BIM** methodology.

-I actively participate in the update committee of the Ecuadorian Construction Building Code **NEC15** in the chapter "Seismic Hazard and Seismoresistant Design" and the chapter "Seismic Evaluation and Structural Rehabilitation of Existing Buildings".
+I actively participate in the update committee of the Ecuadorian Construction Building Code **NEC15** in the chapter **"Seismic Hazard and Seismoresistant Design"** and the chapter **"Seismic Evaluation and Structural Rehabilitation of Existing Buildings"**.

 ## 🌱 I'm currently investigating...